2016 has come and gone already, and it has left me with a wide array of movies to look at: some good, some bad and some simply mediocre.

 IX- CITY OF STARS: La La Land designs by Mary Zophres

 Damien Chazelle's new movie is probably one of the most praised movies in this award season.
 And it should be.
 It's a beautiful callback to the classic Hollywood musicals.
 It's beautifully directed, acted, shot,... it's a hard movie not to praise, in all honesty.

 Then why did we put it in the honorable mentions, you'll ask.
-Well, I'll start of by saying that it was a damn hard decision to make.
+Well, I'll start off by saying that it was a damn hard decision to make.
 The thing is, this year, Costume Designer Mary Zophres had two really good costume designs on her hands: La La Land and Hail, Caesar!.
 And it came down to choosing which one we thought was better.
-In the end, Hail, Caesar! got the upper hand because it's actually period, and it's harder to do and it also deals with a lot more characters, so it's a bigger work load to get right.
+In the end, Hail, Caesar! got the upper hand because it's actually period, and it's harder to do and it also deals with a lot more characters, so it's a bigger workload to get right.

 Still, as I said; a really tough decision to take.
-La La Land's costume takes a really interesting route in mixing retro with present day fashion, particularly in Emma Stone's dresses (which I want for myself like, right now), and also does favor a really bright color palette that helps heighten this whimsical feel which the director infuses the movie.
+La La Land's costume takes a really interesting route in mixing retro with present-day fashion, particularly in Emma Stone's dresses (which I want for myself like, right now), and also does favor a really bright color palette that helps heighten this whimsical feel which the director infuses the movie.
 Really worth checking out.